OpenVidu/openvidu-loadtest/README.md

 ![Load test architecture](resources/diagram.png)

 * [**Browser-emulator**](#browser-emulator): Worker service implemented in NodeJS and controlled with a REST protocol that capable of connecting to an OpenVidu session and sending and receiving WebRTC media using openvidu-browser library.
-The browser-emulator service provides several connection modes:

-	+ **Traditional mode**: It is able to start and launch **containerized Chrome browsers** using Docker and Selenium emulating a fully real user.
+It is able to start and launch **Chrome/Firefox browsers** using Selenium, emulating a fully real user.

-	+ **Emulated mode**: It is capable to emulate a user connection without use a browser:
-		+ Overriding a WebRTC API using [node-webrtc library](https://github.com/node-webrtc/node-webrtc) and getting the media from a canvas publishing a moving image.
-		+ ~~Overriding a WebRTC API using [node-webrtc library](https://github.com/node-webrtc/node-webrtc) and getting the media from a **video file** using ffmpeg.~~
-		+ Overriding the peerConnection objects using [Kurento](https://www.kurento.org/) and getting the media from a video file.

 * [**Loadtest Controller**](#loadtest-controller): Controller service in charge of the coordination of the browser-emulator workers.
-It read the load test scenario from a file and control the browser-emulator workers to connect participants loading OpenVidu platform.
+It reads the load test scenario from a file and control the browser-emulator workers to connect participants loading OpenVidu platform.

 ## **Usage Instructions**

-These instructions assume that OpenVidu CE or PRO is already deployed.
-See [how deploy OpenVidu PRO](https://docs.openvidu.io/en/stable/openvidu-pro/#how).

 ### 1. Launch workers